Quantitative Smoothing of Polyhedral Manifolds: Canonical Smoothing in Low Dimension

 Thus, $\{\textnormal{St}(v)\}$ is an open cover of $X$, and each $\textnormal{St}(v)$ supports a metric which is $M\max_{S \in T}(K_S)$-bi-Lipschitz to $d$.
 Therefore, by Lemma~\ref{locality_lmm}, there is a Riemannian metric on $X$ that is $M\max_{S \in T}(K_S)$-bi-Lipschitz to $d$.
 The number $M\max_{S \in T}(K_S)$ depends only on $M$, as claimed.\\

-Now, assume $X$ is $K$-bi-Lipschitz.
+Now, assume $X$ is $M$-Lipschitz.
 Then, $r$, as above, can always be chosen to be $1$.
 By definition, the sum of the functions $\phi_{\textnormal{St}(v)}$ is everywhere positive.
 If it is $1$ everywhere, the functions $\phi_{\textnormal{St}(v)}$ form a partition of unity.
 This can easily be obtained by normalizing.
 On each star, this normalization depends only on the stars of neighboring points.
 There are only finitely many such combinations, and therefore only finitely many possible normalizations.
 Therefore, the restriction to a star of the metric $g$ that results from gluing $g_{\textnormal{St}(v)}$ along the partition of unity is isometric to one of only finitely many metrics.
-There is an $\varepsilon > 0$ such that an $\varepsilon$-ball around each point of $X$ is contained in some star.
-Therefore, the restriction of $g$ to an $\varepsilon$-ball around each point varies in a compact family and thus satisfies bounds on any locally-defined quantity, such as curvature and injectivity radius. \end{proof}
+There exists $\varepsilon > 0$ such that an $\varepsilon$-ball around each point of $X$ is contained in some star.
+Therefore, the restriction of $g$ to an $\varepsilon$-ball around each point varies in a compact family and thus satisfies bounds on any locally-defined quantity, such as curvature and injectivity radius.
+The construction of the metric $g$ depends only on the functions $\phi_{\textnormal{St}(v)}$ and metrics $g_{\textnormal{St}(v)}$ (or $r^2 g_{\textnormal{St}(v)}$ in the $M$-quasiconformal case), which are invariant under the simplicial isometry group of $(X,d)$; it is therefore manifestly equivariant. \end{proof}